Helix Platform Consent

 – Getting insights from DNA Products

-You choose the DNA Products you want to use through the Helix Platform.
+You choose the DNA Products you want to use through the Helix Store.
 When you use a DNA Product, you choose to learn about the portions of your Genetic Information that it needs.

 Each DNA Product you use will: